How To Join A Real Estate Investment Group (and Pros & Cons)

 Typically, they will buy or build a set of buildings, often apartments, then facilitate investors to purchase them through the REIG, thus joining of the group.
 As an investor and member of this group, you own one or multiple apartments in the complex.
 The REIG that operates the investment group; however, manages all the units and takes care of the maintenance and finding of tenants.
 In exchange for not having to get your hands dirty, the REIG takes a percentage of the monthly rent.

 In the traditional model of group investing in real estate, the lease is in the investor’s name but, all the units pool a portion of the rent to guard against occasional vacancies, so an investor has enough money to pay the mortgage even if his or her unit is empty.
 The quality and security of the investment depends on the real estate investment group itself.
 While it is, in theory, a more secure way to purchase a real estate investment property, be weary of the group’s fees, as they could significantly cut into your profits.
-If they are above $200 monthly, be weary as this could be a scam.
+If they are above $200 monthly, this could be an indicator of a scam.

 Real estate investing clubs used to be exclusively in-person, a group of five or ten investors getting together each month.
 With social media and the internet, however, there are just as many real estate investment clubs online where group members can meet and collaborate virtually.